Improvement of Banana

 In 1994, INIBAP established the Banana Research Network for Eastern and Southern Africa (BARNESA).

-A fourth banana regional research network, MUSACO, was set for West and Central Africa in 1997.
+The same year, a fourth banana regional research network, MUSACO, was set up for West and Central Africa.
 It has since been replaced by an innovation platform.
-Meanwhile, two of the regional networks changed name.
-LACNET was renamed MUSALAC in 2000 and ASPNET BAPNET in 2004.

 When Frison left to become Director-General of IPGRI, he was replaced in 2003 by Richard Markham.
 The same year, IPGRI embarked on a process of strategic review that resulted in a major restructuring of the Institute.
 The new structure reflected a shift in emphasis from the conservation of crop genetic resources to improving the well-being of people through the deployment of biodiversity.

 In 2005, INIBAP celebrated 20 years of networking with a symposium on the conservation and use of Musa diversity for improving livelihoods and the inauguration of a travelling exhibit on bananas.
-The symposium's keynote addresses were adapted for the 2005 INIBAP Annual Report.
+The symposium's keynote addresses were adapted for the 2005 INIBAP Annual Report5 .

-At the end of 2006, INIBAP and IPGRI jointly adopted the name Bioversity International and the work on bananas was incorporated in the Commodities for Livelihoods programme coordinated from Montpellier.
+On the 1st of December 2006, INIBAP and IPGRI jointly adopted the name Bioversity International and the work on bananas was incorporated in the Commodities for Livelihoods programme coordinated from Montpellier.
 Richard Markham oversaw the integration of the network's work on banana with that on cacao and coconut.
-In the meantime, the ProMusa working groups were restructured into the current Crop Improvement, Crop Protection and Crop Production working groups and membership opened to non-scientists.

 The publication of INFOMUSA ceased in 2007.
-A few years later, the databases on bibliographic references on bananas (Musalit) and researchers on bananas (Musacontacts, formerly BRIS) were incorporated to the ProMusa webiste.
+That same year, the ProMusa working groups were restructured into the Crop Improvement, Crop Protection and Crop Production working groups, and membership was opened to non-scientists.
+A few years later, the databases on bibliographic references on bananas (Musalit) and researchers on bananas (Musacontacts, formerly BRIS) were incorporated to the ProMusa webiste, which by then had become a knowledge-saring platform7 .